Pressio/pressio4py/docs/pages/main.md

 We believe that there is a lot to explore in this field both in terms of new research directions as well as assessing robustness of current state-of-the-art methods.
-There is no better way than a Python framework to incentivize and foster work to impact this field.
-Working towards this goal, pressio4py is our contribution to research novel fundamental ideas on model reduction as well as test state-of-the-art methods on problems of arbitrary complexity.
+There is no better way than an agile Python framework to incentivize and foster work to impact this field.
+Working towards this goal, pressio4py is our open source contribution to research novel fundamental ideas on model reduction as well as test state-of-the-art methods on problems of arbitrary complexity and from arbitrary disciplines.
 Python is the perfect language to do so because it benefits from a large community of developers and has become the de-facto choice for machine learning.
 This offers an ideal framework to explore and merge ideas from different fields.